 Almond Joy is a popular candy and is fairly easy to find in stores.
-As of 2019, you can currently find Almond Joy for sales at stores like CVS and Walgreen’s.
+As of 2019, you can currently find Almond Joy for sale at stores like CVS and Walgreen’s.
 You can check below for a list of stores that sell or have sold Almond Joy.
 If you can’t find the candy in any stores near you than you can purchases Almond Joy online.
 You can check below for some sellers you can buy Almond Joy online from and have it shipped to you.
 Buying online is also a good idea for those who wish to buy Almond Joy in bulk and are looking for something a bit different then you can find in your average store.

 Stores That Sell Almond Joy